 Tool #14: Fight Perfectionism

 Is wanting to make a perfect decision holding you back?
 Perfectionists won’t decide unless they can do it perfectly.
 Fight this tendency!
 On a scale of 1 to 10, be satisfied with a 7.
-Give yourself permission to make the best choice possible, fail, and learn.
+Permit yourself to make the best choice possible, fail, and learn.

 All decisions have consequences.
 Mistakes are inevitable and a part of growing, as long as you don’t keep making the same bad choices over and over.
-Don’t beat yourself up when take a risk and realize you could have made a better decisions.
+Don’t beat yourself up when taking a risk and realize you could have made a better decision.
 Be gracious with yourself.
 Step back and intentionally apply these tools and your choices will improve.

 Take action now!
 What’s a choice you’re struggling to make?
 You now have 14 tools to use to determine your course of action.
 Make a decision and GROW.